Family Estrangement & Grief, Finding Your Way Forward

 These reflections offer gentle understanding for those navigating painful family distance, loss, and the search for peace when reconciliation isn’t possible.

 Some losses never fully resolve, especially when love and pain were intertwined.
-This post explores complicated grief after abuse or estrangement and gentle ways to begin healing.
+This post explores complicated grief after abuse or estrangement, and gentle ways healing can begin.

 Being around family can bring up anxiety, old roles, and unexpected emotional reactions.
 Learn why your body responds this way and how to stay grounded and protected.